-Maintaining a healthy weight is important for your pet’s long term health and can significantly extend their life.
-Keeping an ideal weight is a result of a balance between a healthy balance and exercise.
-Just like people, dogs and cats can become overweight because of excessive or inefficient calorie intake.
-Often the term ideal weight is used to refer to the optimal weight for a specific dog or cat, based on their breed, age, and overall build.
-Some tips to tell if your pet is the right weight:
+Keeping an ideal weight is a result of a balance between a nutrition and exercise, and is crucial for your pet’s long term health.
+The term ideal weight is used to refer to the optimal weight for a specific dog or cat based on breed, age, and overall build.
+Here are some quick checks to see if your pet is in a good weight range:

 - Visual Inspection: You should visibly see a waist, when viewing you pet from above.
 Belling should be tucked up higher than the chest, when viewed from side.
 You pet may be underweight if ribs, hip bone or spine is highly visible.
 Your pet may be overweight if no waist is visible and belly is rounded when viewed from side.

-The most common reason pets gain weight is because they are eating over-processed, grain-filled diets that are higher in sugars and end up consuming excessive or inefficient calories that get stored as fat.
-Many owners find that simply switching their pet to a raw diet made from whole foods, that’s easier and more natural for them to digest can help their pet return to and maintain their ideal weight.
-Because raw is so easy to digest, visible changes can become apparent in as little as two weeks.
-For more information about helping your pet lose weight, check out our Feeding Guide.
+The most common reason for obesity comes from over-processed, grain-filled diets.
+These diets contain high carbohydrate content that converts to sugar and results in excessive calories getting stored as fat.
+Switching to a diet consisting of real, whole foods promotes easier and more natural digestion and helps pets return to and maintain their ideal weight.
+Changes can start to show in as little as two weeks!
+For more information about weight, check out our Feeding Guide.

 Coat and Skin

-Here are some typical skin and coat conditions that are indicators of health issues, and tips for how to troubleshoot their cause:
+Below are some typical skin and coat conditions that are indicators of health issues:

 - Dull or scaly coat